-Sara Bogovich is the editorial designer for Comstock’s magazine.
+Sara Bogovich is the senior designer for Comstock’s magazine.

 A client recently threatened to quit working with us after seeing politically-charged posts she deemed offensive on one of my account manager’s social media accounts.
 I’ve asked the employee not to let this happen again, but he countered that we have no policy in place (which is true), and furthermore, these are his personal accounts and he is entitled to free speech.
 How can I deal with this situation?